antonis-papaioannou/linearRoad/README.md

 # LinearRoad
-An implementation of the popular Linear Road stream processing benchmark compatible with Apache Flink.
+An implementation of the popular Linear Road stream processing benchmark compatible with Apache Flink stream processing platform.

 Linear Road simulates a tolling system on expressways of a metropolitan area based on variable pricing, i.e., tolls calculated based on dynamic factors such as traffic congestion and accident proximity.
 Linear Road processes position reports emitted periodically by every vehicle containing its position and speed on an expressway.
 Besides continuously-evaluated toll pricing and accident detection, the benchmark is also designed to answer historical queries (e.g., account balance and travel time estimates) that are issued less often.